-The Great Bambino, the Sultan of Swat, the King of Swing enjoyed a roaring cigar lifestyle.
-I speak, of course, of legendary baseball player Babe Ruth
+The Great Bambino.
+The Sultan of Swat.
+The King of Swing enjoyed a roaring cigar lifestyle.
+I speak, of course, of legendary baseball player Babe Ruth.

-Born in 1895, Ruth played for 22-seasons.
+Born in 1895, Ruth played for 22 seasons.
 Between the years 1919 to 1935, he hit over 700 home runs and became a baseball icon—more than that, a legend.

 The King of Swing: Babe Ruth

 Ruth was the perfect candidate during the ideal time.
 He became so famous he actually propelled the sport.
 Mischievous and hard-living, Ruth got most of his home runs during the “roaring” 20s.
-It was a time which some deemed “excessive,” but it was perfect for Ruth.
+It was a time that some deemed “excessive,” but it was perfect for Ruth.

 When Ruth played for the Yankees, managers discovered they had to have the Great Bambino room with rookies or unimportant players.
 Why?
-Because Ruth would stay up so late and make so much raucous that he’d keep up whoever was rooming with him.
-So, it was better for the team if rookies had to deal with that rather than other star players to keep the team playing its best.
+Because Ruth would stay up so late and make so much raucous that he’d keep up with whoever was rooming with him.
+So, it was better for the team if rookies had to deal with that than other star players to keep the team playing its best.

 The Good Life

-Teammate Jimmy Reese described Ruth’s eating by saying, “He’d eat two ham steaks at breakfast, have a snack before the game and then ask for the ‘bi.’
-If he struck out three times he’d say, ‘I’ll get even tomorrow; don’t worry about that.’ “
+Teammate Jimmy Reese described Ruth’s eating by saying, “He’d eat two ham steaks at breakfast, have a snack before the game, and then ask for the ‘bi.’
+If he struck out three times, he’d say, ‘I’ll get even tomorrow; don’t worry about that.’ “

 Babe Ruth’s Cigars